Dacid99/LinkDroid-for-Linkwarden/README.md

 ## Description
-This app is for android mobile phones or tablets in order to comfortably use the <a href="https://github.com/danielbrendel/hortusfox-web">Link Plant Management system</a>.
+This app is for android mobile phones or tablets in order to comfortably use the <a href="https://github.com/linkwarden/linkwarden">Link Management system</a>.
 This way a more native mobile experience should be provided, including a natural sharing of links to upload.

 ## Installation